-12 Celebrities Who Opened Up About Learning to Embrace Their Acne
+11 Celebrities Who Opened Up About Learning to Embrace Their Acne

 Emma Stone

-Emma Stone experienced hormonal acne as a teenager, but it wasn't until her 20s when her breakouts really ramped up.
-In an interview with Refiner29, Stone explained that her cystic acne and stress-related acne started when she began working on "Easy A." Though the film eventually airbrushed her acne out, Stone still felt insecure with her skin.
+Emma Stone experienced hormonal acne as a teenager, but it wasn't until her twenties when her breakouts really ramped up.
+In an interview with Refinery29, Stone explained that her cystic acne and stress-related acne started when she began working on "Easy A." Though the film eventually airbrushed her acne out, Stone still felt insecure with her skin.

 "I had bad hormonal acne when I was 17, and they put me on Accutane for it," she said.
 "After two months on the Accutane, I went off of it, and since then, my skin, my mouth, my lips, my eyes are all so dry.
 Then, I had stress acne when I was 20, when I did Easy A, which they kindly video-airbrushed out of the movie.
-But I realized how debilitating and embarrassing it can be to have cystic acne
+But I realized how debilitating and embarrassing it can be to have cystic acne.

 Photo: